-New Delhi & Affiliated to Anna University, Chenn Ider Section 2(f) & 12(B) of the UGC Act.
-1956
+(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade TIRUCHENGODE - 637 205 NAMAKKAL (Dt) TAMILNADU

 - Find need & use of structure of 8085 & 8051. - Differentiate the program and data memory. - Write simple applications development with programming 8085 & 8051. - Understand the importance of interfacing. - Design the Microprocessor and Microcontroller based applications.